pubsubdb/pubsubdb/README.md

 ```

 ## Design
-PubSubDB apps are modeled using YAML.
-These are the *execution instructions* for the app, describing its activity and data flow.
-Consider the following example flow that checks if there is a customer discount available for a given product.
+PubSubDB flows are modeled using YAML.
+These are the *execution instructions*, describing the activity and data flow.
+Consider the following flow that checks for a customer discount.

 ```yaml
 subscribes: discount.requested